lm3nitro/Projects/Network Traffic Analysis/TCP/TCP Null Scan.md

 + Set up firewalls to block incoming TCP packets with no flags set.
 This helps prevent Null scan packets from reaching their targets.
 + Deploy IDS/IPS systems to detect unusual traffic patterns associated with Null scans.
-+ Implement rate limiting on your network to restrict the number of connection attempts from a single IP address.
++ Implement rate limiting in the network to restrict the number of connection attempts from a single IP address.
 This can help mitigate the impact of scanning activities.